supersam654/gatech-maintenance-requests/README.md

 * Download a suitable package from http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml (make sure to grab a package that corresponds with your version of python)
 * Run `pip install /path/to/lxml-x.x.x-cpxx-cpxxm-win_xxx.whl`

+### What about Python 2?

+From a technical standpoint, doing unicode string conversions with Python 2 and Python 3 is flat out painful.

+From a religious standpoint, 2016 is coming to a close and people seriously need to move to Python 3.

 ## Grabbing the latest data